We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best all-natural formula

 - Price: $$

 While sporting a fairly hefty price tag (more than $15 for a 3-ounce tube), this sunscreen cream from Badger also provides a host of benefits that we hardly found in any other product when it comes to ingredient safety.

-This cream has only five ingredients (including the sun-blocking zinc oxide and vitamin E, sunflower oil, and beeswax), all of which are organic, biodegradable, reef friendly, and non-GMO.
+This cream has only five ingredients (including the sun-blocking zinc oxide and vitamin E, sunflower oil, and beeswax), all of which are organic, biodegradable, reef-friendly, and non-GMO.
 If natural ingredients are your top priority, this is a good choice.

 This sunscreen is highly rated by parents for ease of application, not having a funky smell, price, and feel-good ingredients.
-Plus, a high water resistance rating of up to 80 minutes means you won’t have to worry about reapplying quite as often as some other products.
+Plus, a high water-resistance rating of up to 80 minutes means you won’t have to worry about reapplying quite as often as some other products.

 Thankfully, there are a lot of proven sunscreen options so your kids can protect their skin while enjoying healthy outdoor activity — it’s a win-win!

-In addition to seeking shade and wearing protective hats and clothing, if you follow the expert recommendations for applying a sunscreen with broad-spectrum coverage (at least SPF 30), your kids should be good to go on their next outdoor adventure.
+In addition to seeking shade and wearing protective hats and clothing, if you follow the expert recommendations for applying sunscreen with broad-spectrum coverage (at least SPF 30), your kids should be good to go on their next outdoor adventure.